PA-Scripts/qb-drugplanting-WIP-/README.md

-# mt-farm2.0
+# qb-drugplanting
-QBCore farm system with seeds and some more things
+QBCore drug system with seeds
+Can plant anywhere

 ##

 # Preview:
+No preview yet

 # Instalation: